 Required courses (4 credits)

-- LSC 700: Colloquium in Life Sciences Communication (1 cr)
+- LSC 700: Colloquium in Life Sciences Communication (1 cr, spring only)

 - LSC 720: Introduction to Communication Theory and Research (3 cr)